-- 13.1 Except as otherwise provided ordinary hours worked outside the span of 6am to 6pm Monday to Friday shall attract a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the span of hours specified in this sub-clause. - 13.2 Employees engaged in the following functions will be entitled to a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the following times:
+- 11.1 Except as otherwise provided ordinary hours worked outside the span of 6am to 6pm Monday to Friday shall attract a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the span of hours specified in this sub-clause. - 11.2 Employees engaged in the following functions will be entitled to a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the following times:

-Aerodromes 5am - 10pm
+T

-Caretakers 5am - 10pm
+Aerodromes 5am to 10pm

-Childcare 6:30am - 8:30pm
+Caretakers 5am to 10pm

-Cleaners 4am - 10pm
+Childcare 6.30am to 8.30pm

-Entertainment, theatres and hospitality 6am - 11pm
+Cleaners 4am to 10pm

-Libraries 8am - 9pm
+Entertainment, theatres and hospitality 6am to 11pm

-Leisure centres 5am - 11pm
+Libraries 8am to 9pm

-Parking station attendants 6am - 10pm
+Leisure centres 5am to 11pm

-Pools 5am - 11pm
+Parking station attendants 6am to 10pm

-Rangers and parking officers 5am - 10pm
+Pools 5am to 11pm

-Security/watchpersons 5am - 10pm
+Rangers and parking officers 5am to 10pm

-Parking station attendants Pools Rangers and parking officers 6am - 10pm 5am - 11pm 5am - 10pm
+Security/watchpersons 5am to 10pm

-- 13.3 Employees engaged in night road works will receive a minimum of 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked. - 13.4 Shift penalties shall be payable for ordinary work performed between Monday and Friday and shall not be paid on weekends. - 13.5 An employee may request to work ordinary hours outside the span of 6am and 6pm or any of the other spans detailed in clause 13.2, in lieu of the ordinary hours the employee would otherwise be rostered to work. - 13.5.1 An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed. - 13.5.2 Council will not unreasonably withhold agreement to such a request. - 13.5.3 Any such agreement shall not apply to new or vacant positions. - 13.5.4 Where an employee requests to work ordinary hours outside the relevant span of hours Council shall not be required to pay a shift penalty for the actual time worked.
+- 11.3 Employees engaged in night road works will receive a minimum of 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked. - 11.4 Shift penalties shall be payable for ordinary work performed between Monday and Friday and shall not be paid on weekends. - An employee may request to work ordinary hours outside the span of 6am and 6pm or any of the other spans detailed in clause 11.2, in lieu of the ordinary hours the employee would otherwise be rostered to work. - 11.5.1 An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed. - 11.5.2 Council will not unreasonably withhold agreement to such a request. - 11.5.3 Any such agreement shall not apply to new or vacant positions. - 11.5.4 Where an employee requests to work ordinary hours outside the relevant span of hours Council shall not be required to pay a shift penalty for the actual time worked.